Starmer clears Reeves over ‘inadvertent’ failure to obtain rental licence

 He added: “Having consulted the Independent Adviser on Ministerial Standards and received his clear and swift advice, with which I concur, I see no need for any further action.”

-Sir Keir said it was “regrettable” that she had not shared the information with him when the story emerged on Wednesday, but said he accepted she was “acting in good faith”.
+Sir Keir said it was “regrettable” that she had not shared the information in her first letter to him about the matter on Wednesday, but said he accepted she was “acting in good faith”.

+“It would clearly have been better if you and your husband had conducted a full trawl through all email correspondence with the estate agency before writing to me yesterday,” the Labour leader said.

 The Prime Minister’s independent standards adviser, Sir Laurie Magnus, told him that after seeing the emails, he still believed Ms Reeves made an “unfortunate but inadvertent error”.